SiliconLabs/bluetooth_applications/bluetooth_door_lock_fingerprint/README.md

     - [Third Party Hardware Drivers] → [Services] → [GLIB Graphics Library]

 5. Build and flash the project to your device.

 **Note:**

-- Make sure the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md) already be installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md) already be installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 - Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information